HomeOur Services

 Symptoms of multiple myeloma can include anemia, fatigue, weight loss and/or bone pain.
 However, about 10 percent of people have either mild or no symptoms at the time of their diagnosis.
 In those cases, the diagnosis occurs as a result of tests for a different health issue.

-If treatment is recommended, approaches are discussed based on the person’s individual circumstances.
-Research arising from clinical trials has shown that administering a combination of drugs is usually more effective than a single drug given alone.
-However, the benefit of such an approach must be weighed against the potentially higher risk of side effects.
+Treatment of multiple myeloma is based on the person’s individual circumstances.
+Research arising from clinical trials has shown that a combination of drugs is usually the most effective way of treating the disease.

 Immunomodulatory drugs are an important option for treating multiple myeloma.
 Lenalidomide (Revlimid) was approved by the U.S. Food and Drug Administration (FDA) in 2006 for relapsed (recurring) multiple myeloma.
 It was approved for newly-diagnosed patients in 2015 and as a maintenance therapy (continued treatment designed to prevent relapse) in 2017.
 Pomalidomide (Pomalyst) was approved in 2013 for the treatment of relapsed disease.